KaterinaLupacheva/ramonak.io/content/posts/2020-01-09--Vaadin-DND.md

 ## Developing UI Components

 It's time to create some UI.
-For that I'll create some custom components.
+For that, I'll create some custom components.
 The first one is a Player Card component:

 ```java
 @CssImport("./styles/player-card.css")